Legal Description of Property

 Metes and Bounds Legal Description

 A more common legal description is metes and bounds.
-This involves using the public surveying system, which starts from when the United States issued its patent, right after snatching land away from Native Americans.
+It involves using the public surveying system, which starts from when the United States issued its patent, right after snatching land away from Native Americans.
 It uses townships and ranges.
 Land is divided into sections, and each section is 640 acres.
-The legal description pinpoints the location of the subject property within its particular Township, Range and Section, which might also involve degrees and distance.
+The legal description pinpoints the location of the subject property within its particular Township, Range, and Section, which might also involve degrees and distance.

 For example, each township is 6 miles square or 23,040 acres, and contains 36 sections, each being 1 mile square, approximately, or 640 acres.
 Townships run north and south and ranges run east and west, each being a line that runs at right angles to each other.
-The township and range system was adopted in the Governmental Land Surveys in 1785 and used every since.
+The township and range system was adopted in the Governmental Land Surveys in 1785 and used ever since.

 Think of this as a big grid of squares.
 Each section is 640 acres.
 A half section is 320 acres.
 A quarter section is 160 acres.
 Half of a quarter section is 80 acres.
 A quarter of a quarter section is 40 acres.